shivaprasadms/KYC360_InternshipAssessment/README.md

 Persistent storage can be implemented and concurrency/multithreading features such as async/await & TPL library can be used instead of in-memory objects

 Retry & Backoff mechanism demonstrates a simple way of mocking database failure.
+Polly library can be used to handle transient faults